 Bollenstreek Route is the name of a very scenic drive in the densest concentration of flowers in Holland.

-N659 is a spectacular asphalted road with a length of 14,6km, going through the Oyster dam (‘Oesterdam’), in Tholen, in the southwest of the Netherlands.
+N659 is a spectacular road across the Oyster dam (‘Oesterdam’), on the boundary of North Brabant and Zeeland provinces, in the Netherlands.

 Located on the tiny Dutch Caribbean island of Saba, The Road is a marvel of engineering.
 It’s the main road of the island and runs from the airport to the harbor, passing all 4 villages of the island.
 Its construction was masterminded by Josephus Lambert Hassell who, despite the common opinion of Dutch and Swiss engineers, believed that a road could be built.

 Vaalserberg is a mountain peak at an elevation of 322.7m (1,059ft) above the sea level, located in the province of Limburg in the Netherlands.
 At this elevation it’s the highest point in mainland Netherlands.

 Located in Northern Holland, the Houtribdijk is a major causeway and dike constructed between 1963 and 1975.

 Located in Northern Holland, the Afsluitdijk (A7 Road) is a major causeway and dike connecting the provinces of Friesland and North Holland.